 Kale: See the Light

-This leafy green is a rich source of lutein and zeaxanthin, which are related to vitamin A and beta carotene, and are believed to protect eye tissues from sunlight damage and reduce the risk of cataracts and macular degeneration.
+This leafy green is a rich source of lutein and zeaxanthin, which are related to vitamin A and beta carotene, and may help protect eye tissues from sunlight damage and reduce the risk of eye changes related to aging.
 Other good sources of these nutrients include dark green leafy vegetables such as collard greens, turnip greens and spinach, broccoli, peas, kiwi, red grapes, yellow squash, oranges, corn, mangoes and honeydew melon.
 Your body needs fat to absorb lutein and zeaxanthin, so be sure to eat them with a bit of healthy fat such as a drizzle of olive oil or a few slices of avocado.
 And kale isn't just a one-note food — it contains vitamin C and beta carotene, other eye-friendly nutrients.

 Sweet Potatoes: The Color of Health

-These orange tubers are a good source of beta carotene, which may slow progress of macular degeneration.
+These orange tubers are a good source of beta carotene.
 Your body converts beta carotene to vitamin A, a nutrient that helps prevent dry eyes and night blindness.
-Beta carotene and vitamin A also help reduce the risk eye infections.
+Beta carotene and vitamin A also may help reduce the risk eye infections.
 Sweet potatoes not your favorite?
 For beta carotene, try other deep orange foods, such as carrots and butternut squash, plus dark green foods including spinach and collard greens.
 Liver, milk and eggs are other great sources of vitamin A.

 And, similar to lutein and zeaxanthin, beta carotene and vitamin A are absorbed best when eaten with a little healthy fat such as olive oil.